Punctuation Restoration Improves Structure Understanding Without Supervision: Discussion

 \section{Discussion}

-Results from Section \ref{sec:results} support our hypothesis that complementing the de-noising pre-training objective with a structure-reinforcing task improves structure understanding.
-In particular, we use a punctuation restoration objective, described in Section \ref{sec:objective_design} and evaluate with various structure-related tasks listed in Table \ref{table:datasets}.
-While it is difficult to investigate the exact mechanism on how additional training on punctuation restoration improves learned representations, we attempt to provide an explanation.
+Results from Section \ref{sec:results} support our hypothesis that complementing MLM with a more structure-related objective improves structure understanding.
+In particular, we use a punctuation restoration objective, described in Section \ref{sec:objective_design} and evaluate with various structure-related tasks.
+While it is difficult to investigate the exact mechanism of how additional training on punctuation restoration improves learned representations, we attempt to provide an explanation.

-Providing additional syntactic or semantic information in the form of parses have proven to be effective in improving natural language understanding \citep{pradhan-etal-2005-semantic-role, zhang-etal-2019-syntax, lepori-etal-2020-representations}.
-That is, the current methods for representation learning during the pre-training stage lacks sufficient syntactic signal, and effective distillation of implicit syntactic sensitivity via additional training should improve structure understanding.
-Much like how prosody helps disambiguate syntactic structure in human speech processing \citep{kahn2005effective, price1991use}, punctuation can be a useful guide in syntactic structure disambiguation \citep{spitkovsky-etal-2010-profiting}, and eventually in structure understanding and forming a robust representation of text.
-Because punctuation often indicates syntactic or semantic boundaries, training a computational system to predict punctuation from stripped text also can train the system to predict syntactic and semantic structure within said text, even when there are no punctuation marks to be restored in the original, fully punctuated text.
-Sufficient training in punctuation restoration or with other markers of syntactic and semantic structure can have similar effects of explicitly providing a syntactic or semantic parse, facilitating natural language understanding via a stronger understanding of sentence structure.
+In Section \ref{sec:introduction}, we analyze that current methods for representation learning during the pre-training stage lack sufficient signal, and hypothesize additional training with a structure-sensitive objective should improve structure understanding.
+Much like how prosody helps disambiguate syntax in human speech processing \citep{price1991use, kahn2005effective}, punctuation can be a useful guide in syntax disambiguation, and eventually toward forming a robust representation of text.
+Punctuation marks represent prosodic design \citep{chafe1988punctuation} which carries linguistic information \citep{wilson2006relevance, wolf-etal-2023-quantifying}.
+Punctuation marks often also indicate syntactic or semantic boundaries \citep{briscoe1996syntax, bayraktar1998comma}.
+Optimizing a computational system to predict punctuation allows it to predict syntactic and semantic boundaries, even in the absence of punctuation in the original text.
+Sufficient training in restoring punctuation can imitate effects of explicitly providing a parse, facilitating natural language understanding via a stronger understanding of sentence structure.